theoddora/Interview_Prep/System Design/01_Communication.md

 subdomain, and an additional request would be required.

 The original DNS protocol sent plain-text messages primarily over UDP for efficiency reasons.
-However, because this allows any- one monitoring the transmission to snoop, the industry has mostly moved to secure alternatives, such as DNS on top of TLS.
+However, because this allows anyone monitoring the transmission to snoop, the industry has mostly moved to secure alternatives, such as DNS on top of TLS.

 The resolution process involves several round trips in the worst case, but its beauty is that the address of a root name server is all that’s needed to resolve a hostname.
 That said, the resolution would be slow if every request had to go through several name server lookups.
 Not only that, but think of the scale required for the name servers to handle the global resolution load.
 So caching is used to speed up the resolution process since the mapping of domain names to IP addresses doesn’t change often — the browser, operating system, and DNS resolver all use caches internally.

 How do these caches know when to expire a record?
-Every DNS record has a time to live (TTL) that informs the cache how long the entry is valid for.
+Every DNS record has a *time to live* (TTL) that informs the cache how long the entry is valid for.
 But there is no guarantee that clients play nicely and enforce the TTL.
 So don’t be surprised when you change a DNS entry and find out that a small number of clients are still trying to connect to the old address long after the TTL has expired.

 Setting a TTL requires making a tradeoff.
 If you use a long TTL, many clients won’t see a change for a long time.
 But if you set it too